fb-pixel

 Based on official figures from the Department for Transport, crowded trains are carrying almost double the number of passengers they were designed to take.

-Demand for rail services in London has increased by 12% over the last six years, and it is forecast that by the early 2030s, Waterloo trains in peak hours could be comparable to 5.4 passengers cramming into an average-sized phone booth.
+Demand for rail services in London has increased by 12 per cent over the past six years.
+It is forecast that by the early 2030s Waterloo trains in peak hours could be comparable to 5.4 passengers cramming into an average-sized phone booth.

-A Rail Delivery Group report found that the number of rail journeys was up from 800m in the late 1990s to 1.6bn in 2015, meaning that the number of train journeys made each year has more than doubled since that time period.
+A Rail Delivery Group report found that the number of rail journeys was up from 800 million in the late 1990s to 1.6 billion in 2015, meaning that the number of train journeys made each year has more than doubled since that time period.

 Commuters are deserting trains